REAN-Foundation/reancare-service/docs/release_docs/Pr-ci-cd_ReleaseFlow.md

  These are the jobs used in PR-ci-cd workflow

  #### CodeScan-ESLint
-  This is the How CodeScan-ESLint job looks like
+  This is the how CodeScan-ESLint job looks like

   ![codescan-job](https://github.com/REAN-Foundation/reancare-service/blob/feature/flow_documentation/assets/images/codescan.png?raw=true)